RFPs and Business Opportunities

 Vendor, contractor and bidding information

 For its ongoing operations and for special projects and initiatives, the Wisconsin Center District purchases a wide variety of products and services from outside vendors and contractors.
 As a government agency, the District normally solicits at least three quotes or bids from competing firms for purchases over $500.
 Much greater expenditures, typically for major projects or initiatives, are subject to a Request for Quotation (RFQs) or Request for Proposal (RFPs) process.

-Current Requests for Proposals and Requests for Qualifications:
+Current Requests for Proposals, Requests for Qualifications and Invitations to Bid: